Khiva, Uzbekistan - Things to Do in Khiva

 Where to Stay

-Near West Gate
+Near the West Gate (Ata Darvoza)

-Modern Khiva Center
+Modern Khiva residential areas

 Food & Dining